 The rescue center is an hour away from Phnom Penh and is build at the edge of a protected forest.
 You will spend a day walking through the forest with animals at every turn, hearing birds and gibbons singing in the distance.

 This tour is suitable for all ages, but some effort is required.
 You wil spend most of your time at the park on foot and you will be in the sun.
 The animals will make you dirty, the roads are bumpy and if it rains, you get wet.
 It this doesn't like sound like your idead of a good time, don't do it!
 However, if you want a special experience, can handle getting hot and dirty and want to meet some amazing people working with incredible animals, this this is the trip for you.

 The tour takes almost a full day.
-We organize trips 5 days a week, from Tuesday to Saturday.
+We organize trips 3 days a week, on Tuesdays, Thursdays and Saturdays.
 We require at least 2 people to do a tour and we usually take at most 8 people.
 Single travellers can of course join a group already going and special arrangements can be made both with regards to the day or to the number of people, so don't hesitate to contact us if that is the case.

 9:45Meetup in Phnom Penh